 Sean D. Daily has lived in four states and once reported on a tornado in New Jersey, of all things.
 He now lives in Las Vegas, where he's writing the novel "Crossing the Line" and the comic book "Sidestep".

 - Good morning!
-71 and overcast here in Las Vegas.
-Hope you do something this cool this weekend. ow.ly/l8mcl h/t @failblog 21 hours ago
+29 and sunny here in Las Vegas.
+Hope you had a better commute than this guy. ow.ly/rHEUG 2 hours ago

 Tag Archives: writing